‘A Job That No One Sees’

 The highest anomaly on record was reached on February 28, 2016, when there was a strong El Niño and the anomaly was 1.15°C. Note that these anomalies are compared to the mean temperature for that day in NOAA’s NCEP CFSv2

-March 2023 | arctic sea ice under threat - update 1 | the arctic region plays a critical role in the earth's climate system, with its sea ice acting as a vital component.
-However, in recent years, the arctic sea ice has been facing significant challenges due to various factors linked to climate change.
-This update sheds light on the current state of arctic sea ice and the implications for the environment and global health. | wellcare world | global health
+March 2023 | Arctic sea ice under threat - update 1 | The Arctic region plays a critical role in the Earth's climate system, with its sea ice acting as a vital component.
+However, in recent years, the Arctic sea ice has been facing significant challenges due to various factors linked to climate change.
+This update sheds light on the current state of Arctic sea ice and the implications for the environment and global health. | Wellcare World | Global Health

 The above image, from an earlier post, uses monthly NASA Land+Ocean temperature anomalies versus 1886-1915 that are further adjusted by 0.99°C to reflect ocean air temperatures, higher polar anomalies and a pre-industral base.